miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 This documentation was created to help you learn:

-- why Linear Regression Pro was created.
+- why TrendLine was created.
-- the applications of Linear Regression Pro.
+- the applications of TrendLine.
-- how to get started with Linear Regression Pro.
+- how to get started with TrendLine.
-- the key features of Linear Regression Pro.
+- the key features of TrendLine.
 - how to contact the documentation author for additional information.

-# An overview of Linear Regression Pro
+# An overview of TrendLine

 The purpose of Linear regression is to use one set of data to predict new output data.
 The predicted data can then be used to plan for future decisions and plans.

-You can use Linear Regression Pro to upload a dataset, which will then:
+You can use TrendLine to upload a dataset, which will then:

 - build a graph to show the relationship between the input and output values.
 - display the linear regression model’s formula.
 - create prediction function to predict new output values.

-The functions of the Linear Regression Pro are to:
+The functions of the TrendLine are to:

 - preprocess the dataset to replace any null values.
 - create and save the linear regression’s model, formula and description.
 - open the saved linear regression model to use the prediction function.
 - enter new input values and receive predicted output values based on the model.

-## Linear Regression Pro target audience
+## TrendLine target audience

-Linear Regression Pro was developed for corporate organizations that rely on data to drive their decisions and future plans.
+TrendLine was developed for corporate organizations that rely on data to drive their decisions and future plans.
 This app provides a way to analyze datasets and make accurate predictions.
-Linear Regression Pro has a user-friendly interface and simplifies complex data for a wide range of audiences, so that they can benefit from its predictive modeling.
+TrendLine has a user-friendly interface and simplifies complex data for a wide range of audiences, so that they can benefit from its predictive modeling.

-## Linear Regression Pro system requirements
+## TrendLine system requirements

-Both macOS 15 and Windows 11 computer systems are compatible for this project and Linear Regression Pro.
+Both macOS 15 and Windows 11 computer systems are compatible for this project and TrendLine.

-# Key concepts in Linear Regression Pro
+# Key concepts in TrendLine

-Linear Regression Pro incorporates a range of key concepts.
-To deepen your understanding of the Linear Regression Pro’s purpose, explore the following concepts:
+TrendLine incorporates a range of key concepts.
+To deepen your understanding of the TrendLine’s purpose, explore the following concepts:

 - [What is linear regression?](#_What_is_linear)
 - [What is linear regression used for?](#_What_is_linear_1)